core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 {: #fig-overview-arch title="Basic DoC architecture"}

-The most important components of DoC can be seen in {{fig-overview-arch}}: A DoC client tries to resolve DNS information by sending DNS queries carried within CoAP requests to a DoC server.
+The most important components of DoC can be seen in {{fig-overview-arch}}: a DoC client tries to resolve DNS information by sending DNS queries carried within CoAP requests to a DoC server.
 That DoC server is a DNS client (i.e., a stub or recursive resolver) that resolves DNS information by using other DNS transports such